Is qualitative research less rigorous? Debunking the myth in your PhD

 Many qualitative PhD students worry that without statistics their work looks less serious.
 That if they cannot report percentages or p-values, they are somehow operating at a lower level of scholarship.

-But numbers are not inherently more rigorous.
+Numbers are not inherently more rigorous.
 They are simply tools suited to certain types of inquiry.

 Rigour is not about the presence of statistics.
 It is about the coherence between your research question, your methodology and your claims.